-The bed linens will be changed at the end of each student's/guest's weekly stay.
+The bed linens will be changed at the end of a weekly stay.

 Meals/kitchen facilities

 Meals are available in Dunn Dining Hall Tuesday through Thursday during the semester.
 For breakfast and meals on other days of the week, students may use the full-size kitchen in the basement of the building.
 It is equipped with two refrigerators, a large freezer, pots, pans, dishes and silverware.
 Be sure to mark personal items before placing them in the refrigerators.
 Also be kind to fellow residents by cleaning up after using the kitchen.